Regulation of ship pollution in the United States: Vessel Incidental Discharge Act

 The Vessel Incidental Discharge Act (VIDA), approved in 2018, requires EPA to develop new performance standards for vessel discharges, and generally requires that the new standards be at least as stringent as the 2013 VGP.
-On October 26, 2020 EPA published proposed VIDA implementation regulations.
-Until this proposal is finalized, the existing EPA discharge permits and Coast Guard regulations remain in effect.
+On October 9, 2024 EPA published final VIDA implementation regulations.
+VIDA also requires that the Coast Guard issue regulations for compliance and enforcement of the EPA standards.
+Until these new Coast Guard regulations are promulgated, the existing EPA discharge permits and Coast Guard regulations remain in effect.

 Sewage

-Commercial vessels discharging sewage, except fishing vessels, are subject to the VGP or SVGP requirements.
+Commercial vessels discharging sewage, except fishing vessels, are subject to the VGP or other requirements for small vessels.
 Recreational vessels are exempt from the permit requirements, but vessel operators must implement Best Management Practices to control their discharges.

 Marine sanitation devices

 Section 312 of the CWA prohibits the dumping of untreated or inadequately treated sewage from vessels into the navigable waters of the United States (defined as within 3 mi of shore).
-It is implemented jointly by EPA and the Coast Guard.
-Under commercial and recreational vessels with installed toilets are required to have marine sanitation devices (MSDs), which are designed to prevent the discharge of untreated sewage.
+This prohibition is implemented jointly by EPA and the Coast Guard.
+Commercial and recreational vessels with installed toilets are required to have marine sanitation devices (MSDs), which are designed to prevent the discharge of untreated sewage.
 EPA is responsible for developing performance standards for MSDs, and the Coast Guard is responsible for MSD design and operation regulations and for certifying MSD compliance with the EPA rules.
 MSDs are designed either to hold sewage for shore-based disposal or to treat sewage prior to discharge.

 The Coast Guard regulations cover three types of MSDs.
 Large vessels use either Type II or Type III MSDs.
 In Type II MSDs, the waste is either chemically or biologically treated prior to discharge and must meet limits of no more than 200 fecal coliforms per 100 milliliters and no more than 150 milligrams per liter of suspended solids.
 Type III MSDs store wastes and do not treat them; the waste is pumped out later and treated in an onshore system or discharged outside U.S. waters.
 Type I MSDs use chemicals to disinfect the raw sewage prior to discharge and must meet a performance standard for fecal coliform bacteria of not greater than 1,000 per 100 milliliters and no visible floating solids.
 Type I MSDs are generally only found on recreational vessels or others under 65 ft in length.
 The regulations, which have not been revised since 1976, do not require ship operators to sample, monitor, or report on their effluent discharges.

 Critics point out a number of deficiencies with this regulatory structure as it affects large vessels.
 First, the MSD regulations only cover discharges of bacterial contaminants and suspended solids, while the NPDES permit program for other point sources typically regulates many more pollutants such as chemicals, pesticides, heavy metals, oil, and grease that may be released by large vessels as well as land-based sources.
 Second, sources subject to NPDES permits must comply with sampling, monitoring, recordkeeping, and reporting requirements, which do not exist in the MSD rules.